ProjectWarhol/backend/README.md

 ## Documentation

-A documentation of this project can be found in the `/documentation` folder.
+A documentation of this project can be found in the `https://www.notion.so/Backend-104f26d1a13b4f44ae26f7226cbc1e05` for the backend.
 It contains several sub-folders for the individual parts of the backend (i.e. a ER Diagram for the database, and a documentation of the API endpoints).

+In addition the documentation for the Block Chain aspect can be found in `https://www.notion.so/Blockchain-64a5a7bc341445aeac85e62e6fd60679`.
+It contains several sub-folders for the individual functions and they're expect inputs and outputs and where to find them.

 ## Settings